Halesowen Abbey: Clent

-After Edward I's Statutes of Mortmain it became more difficult and expensive to make donations to religious houses and licences had to be secured in advance for a particular grant.
+After Edward I's Statutes of Mortmain, it became more difficult and expensive to make donations to religious houses, and licences had to be secured in advance for a particular grant.
 On 24 March 1340 Edward III issued a licence for John Botetourte, lord of Weoley (also called Northfield), to alienate in mortmain the advowson of the parish church of Clent and Rowley and its chapels to Halesowen Abbey, along with two acres of land at Clent.
 John had only just come of age and taken over his manors, including Weoley and Clent, which he inherited from Joan Botetourte.
 Victoria County History identifies John as Joan's son.
 Joan's grant of Warley to Halesowen Abbey in return for the establishment of chantries mentions John Sutton II who was the son of Margaret, her sister, but never mentions her own son by name, although he must have been about 19 years old at the time.

 Pool, considered thaumaturgic, immediately east of St Kenelm's Spring, Romsley, with commemorative plaque dated 1985.

 Medieval wall painting in chancel of St Kenelm's Church, part of a series originally depicting events from the saint's life.

-The nave and chancel of St Kenelm's Church, formerly a chapel of Halesowen but now parish church of Romsley.
+The nave and chancel of St Kenelm's Church, formerly a chapel of Halesowen but now the parish church of Romsley.

 Edward IV, a portrait c.1520 copied from a contemporary original.

 Elizabeth Woodville, probably part of a series of copies from an original, c.1471.

 Marriage of Edward IV and Elizabeth Woodville.
 From Anciennes chroniques d'Angleterre by Jean de Wavrin.